openbraininstitute/brain-indexer/docs/multi_population.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This option is slightly advanced and only interesting if you're writing code that should be generic accross both single- and multi-popultion indexes.
-It controls the return type of queries, i.e., it controls if the dict over populations is present or not.
+This option is slightly advanced and only interesting if you're writing code that should be generic across both single and multi-population indexes.
+It controls the return type of queries, i.e., it controls if the dict that sorts the populations is present or not.

 There are three options: